North Georgia Waterfalls: A Complete List

 Sea Creek Falls

-The falls are small but mighty, standing at just over 30 feet tall.
+The falls are small but mighty, standing at just around 30 feet tall.
 The water elegantly cascades over a series of boulders before emptying into a large water pool at the bottom.
 The water flow varies seasonally, with a heavier flow in the spring as snow melts or in the summer after a heavy rain shower.

 Nottely Falls